 The traditional practice is to have the numbering of pages starting on the first page of Chapter One.
 This is relatively simple in Word, but there are a number of stages to get where you want to be.

-The first thing to do is work out what you want in your prelims and add all that in before you do anything else – see here for suggestions as to suitable content.
+The first thing to do is work out what you want in your prelims and add all that in before you do anything else.

 Shown below are the completed prelims for a book using a page break command to force content onto a new page when required.
 Circled is the ‘show invisibles’ option on the ‘Home’ tab.
 This helps you to see what you’re doing.

 To make your main text start at page one you need to split the document into sections.

 Place your cursor at the very start of Chapter One to the left of the left of the heading..